remaruru/LaundryRender/RENDER_DEPLOYMENT.md

 2. Sign up or log in with your GitHub account
 3. Authorize Render to access your GitHub repositories

+### Step 1.5: Choose Your Deployment Method

+**🎯 Recommended: Use Blueprint (Automated)**
+- Easiest method - Render reads `render.yaml` and sets everything up
+- All services (database, backend, frontend) created automatically
+- Skip to "Blueprint Setup" section below

+**📝 Alternative: Manual Setup**
+- More control over each step
+- Follow the steps below for manual configuration

 ### Step 2: Create PostgreSQL Database

+**⚠️ Skip this if using Blueprint - it creates the database automatically!**

 1. In Render dashboard, click **"New +"** button
 2. Select **"PostgreSQL"**